Apply for a birth certificate

 Birth records more than 100 years old

 Anyone can access a historical birth certificate, and they are commonly used to research family histories.
-Please allow approximately 30 days (plus postage time) to receive the certificate.

 What you'll need